xuranw/locCSN/README.md

 For comparison between two groups of cells using CSNs, we use the dataset from ASD Brain dataset (Velmeshev et al. 2019).
 We focus on 942 expressed SFARI ASD genes and compare gene co-expression networks of control and ASD group using Pearson's correlation and CSN.
 The comparison methods are sLED and DISTp.

 ### Data Summary
 The ASD Brain dataset has 104,559 cells of 16 cell types and is very sparse.
 We use Metacell(Baran et al. 2019) to reduce the sparsity for the dataset.
-Please see [metacell website](https://tanaylab.github.io/metacell/) for how to generate metacells.
+Please see [Metacell website](https://tanaylab.github.io/metacell/) for how to generate metacells.
 The following analysis is based on metacells, which are stored in this [folder](https://github.com/xuranw/locCSN/tree/main/DataStore/Velme).

 For demonstration, we start with metacell expression of 4 Neuron layer cell types: L2/3, L4, L5/6 and L5/6-CC and 942 SFARI genes.
 The metacell expressions are stored in this [folder](https://github.com/xuranw/locCSN/tree/main/DataStore/Velme).
 Please download them in your own directory.